IagoNascimentocode/TheHero-sLegend/README.md

  [ x ] - Should be able to save a hero in the database.<br>
  [   ] - Only an authenticated admin user can create a new hero.

 ---
+### Import Heroes by .csv file  :
+ [ x ] - Should be able to create multiple heroes using a .csv file [   ] - Only an authenticated admin user can import heroes.

+ ---
  ### List All Heroes :
  [ x ] - Should be able list all heroes.<br>